Z323323/Group-theory-1/README.md

   $->$<br>
   $\displaystyle g^{k} = \frac{g^{kbn}}{g^{kam}} = g^{k(bn - am)} = g^{k(1)} = g^{k} = x$

   This whole construction holds because by [https://github.com/Z323323/Roots-of-unity?tab=readme-ov-file#obtaining-the-almighty-power-on-multiplicative-groups-analysing-gauss-heptadecagon-and-gaussian-periods] we know that $u = g^{kn}$ and $v = g^{km}$ is a general form to represent both subgroups elements.
+Also, we can easily replace $bn - am = 1$ using the general form $bn + am = 1$ being aware we will either end up having $bn - am = 1$ or $am - bn = 1$ which produces the same outcome.

    #### 3